-During Part One of a special two-part episode of Drugwatch Radio, Christy Hammond shares her harrowing experience with transvaginal mesh, her opinions on lawsuits and the fact that she was never told about the life-changing complications that she would face.
+During Part One of a special two-part episode of Drugwatch Podcast, Christy Hammond shares her harrowing experience with transvaginal mesh, her opinions on lawsuits and the fact that she was never told about the life-changing complications that she would face.

 Transvaginal mesh, a synthetic, porous material, is used to treat conditions like sagging organs (pelvic organ prolapse) or when the bladder leaks (stress urinary incontinence).
 It is called “transvaginal” because of the surgical procedure used to implant the mesh through the vagina – a procedure that was supposed to be less invasive than going through the abdomen.

 Typically, mesh is an issue that older women deal with, but Christy was only 30 when her doctor recommended a bladder sling to prevent future incontinence.
 In the years that would follow, Christy would endure emotional and physical pain, isolation and fear about what was going on inside her body.

 She said that she never even thought it could be the bladder sling because no doctor ever mentioned it being a problem.
 In fact, she didn’t even know what transvaginal mesh was.

 “I was never given any information about any potential dangers.
 In fact, it was as if this surgery would be no big deal at all and my bladder would just be lifted and sitting in this little hammock-like sling,” Christy said.
 “No mention of the word mesh, and no mention, period, of what product would be implanted inside of me.
 I was young, and I trusted what was being said to me.
 I had no reason to doubt that I would be anything but perfectly pleased with this decision.”

 However, once the recovery period from the hysterectomy was over, Christy began to realize that something was terribly wrong.